zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    where ``<d>`` is a delimiter in the ASCII range 33-126 (usually ``|``).

-   :str: The string containing the result of the FTP EPSV command.
+   :param str: The string containing the result of the FTP EPSV command.

    :returns: The FTP PORT, e.g., ``[h=10.0.0.1, p=1055/tcp, valid=T]``.